 CLIMATE ACTION TOOLKIT FOR MANITOBA BUSINESS

-The Climate Action Toolkit for Manitoba Business is a collaboration between the Manitoba Chambers of Commerce and the International Institute for Sustainable Development.
-Funding support for informational products was provided by Environment and Climate Change Canada through the Climate Action Fund.
-In-kind support provided by World Trade Centre Winnipeg.
+The original 2019 version of the Climate Action Toolkit for Manitoba Business was a collaboration between the Manitoba Chambers of Commerce and the International Institute for Sustainable Development with funding support for informational products provided by Environment and Climate Change Canada through the Climate Action Fund and in-kind support from World Trade Centre Winnipeg.